Simply put, hydration has a massive impact on athletic performance, so the obvious solution is to drink more water, right? Maybe not.

 “We included quercetin because it’s the most researched phytonutrient for improving exercise performance,” Alamdari says.

-Quercetin is believed to work both acutely and chronically, meaning you should experience benefits on the day as well as through long-term use.
+Quercetin is believed to work both acutely and chronically, meaning you should experience benefits on the day of as well as through long-term use.
 The acute benefit works well here because the longer you exercise, the more Hydrate you drink.
 And the more Hydrate you drink, the more quercetin you consume to continue pushing performance.

 This means it also works cumulatively with Energize, the Beachbody Performance pre-workout supplement.
 “It complements Energize but it also has its own distinct benefits,” explained Alamdari.
-“We didn’t just want the most effective hydrator; we want to be the most effective performance enhancer.”
+“We didn’t just want the most effective hydrator; we want to be the most effective performance-enhancer.”

 Intense exercise can take a lot out of you — literally.
 Not only do you lose water and electrolytes as you sweat, but you also burn through carbs (in the form of glucose and glycogen) as your body’s demand for energy increases.
 Beachbody Performance Hydrate helps replace those losses.